As pet owners, fleas and ticks are a big concern. Flea infestations can be costly and time consuming, and ticks carry diseases.

 Anyone who has had a flea infestation wishes they had prevented it!

 Although flea prevention may seem costly and unnecessary, take it from us; its worth it!
 In New England start flea prevention in April and continue it for six full months.
 Inside only cats and dogs can acquire infestations simply from, YOU.
-You can track in a flea egg on your shoe, and VIOLA, 100,000 little roomates in a few weeks.
+You can track in a flea egg on your shoe, and voila, 100,000 little roommates in a few weeks.